1. What kinds of vehicles may be eligible for a profile?

 6. How do I know if my photo is acceptable?

-The best way to judge your photo is to go to the online column and see the kinds of photos that have been published.
+The best way to judge your photo is to look at the column and see the kinds of photos that have been published.

 7. May I submit a photo that has been taken by someone else?